Deborah Gray White: Career

-Later career

-White is currently the chair of the Rutgers University Committee on Enslaved and Disenfranchised Populations in Rutgers history.
+White was the chair of the Rutgers University Committee on Enslaved and Disenfranchised Populations in Rutgers History.
 This committee was convened after Rutgers University students demanded a review of the university's relationship to the institution of slavery.
-As the Chair of the Committee on Enslaved and Disenfranchised Populations in Rutgers History White organized the research and writing of this history.
-One of the findings was that Sojourner Truth, the noted abolitionist and feminist, was owned by the family of the first president of Rutgers.
+One of the committee's findings was that feminist abolitionist Sojourner Truth was owned by the family of the first president of Rutgers, Jacob Rutsen Hardenbergh.
 Researchers also unearthed a document that revealed that an enslaved man named Will was among those who built the first building at Rutgers.
 On October 26, 2017, Rutgers commemorated their service to the nation and to Rutgers.
-The new apartment complex was named “The Sojourner Truth Apartments,” and the walkway around Old Queens, Rutgers first building that now houses the offices of the President and Vice President, was named Will's Way.
+The new apartment complex was named the Sojourner Truth Apartments, and the walkway around Old Queens, Rutgers' first building that now houses the offices of the President and Vice President, was named Will's Way.